-Display filters use queries to specify which features of a layer get drawn at which scale ranges.
+Display filters use queries to specify which features of a layer are drawn at which scale ranges in a map.
 Display filters only affect the features that are drawn.
 Features that are excluded by the active display filter query are still part of the layer.
 They appear in the layer's attribute table and can be selected, identified, and even edited.
 These features participate in geoprocessing operations as well.
 Display filters affect the labeling of the layer.
 Only visible features are labeled.
+Display filters are available only in 2D maps.
+They cannot be set in scenes.

 Display filters are a property of the layer.
 This means that they persist even if you change the way the layer is symbolized.
 The display filter queries can leverage any of the feature attributes, not just those that are used to specify the symbology of the features.
 For example, you may symbolize a line layer of road features by road class, using different symbols for streets, major roads, and highways.
 But you may use display filter queries to show only roads that have a minimum traffic volume (regardless of road type) at smaller scales.